 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The certificate in music entrepreneurship is meant to supplement study for music majors and nonmajors in any discipline with a music background.
-Students may be admitted to the certificate by submitting a statement of interest outlining their music background and personal goals.
-Students also interview with program faculty to demonstrate their music related skills.
-For further application details, students should visit: https://musicdancetheatre.asu.edu/degree-programs/music-entrepreneurship-certificate.
+Students may be admitted to the certificate by submitting a statement of interest outlining their music background and personal goals through the School of Music, Dance and Theatre application.
+For further application details, students should visit the program website at https://musicdancetheatre.asu.edu/degree-programs/music-entrepreneurship-certificate.

 A student pursuing an undergraduate certificate must be enrolled as a degree-seeking student at ASU.
 Undergraduate certificates are not awarded prior to the award of an undergraduate degree.
 A student already holding an undergraduate degree may pursue an undergraduate certificate as a nondegree-seeking graduate student.